Chris is a Solicitor and Consultant, specialising in civil litigation, personal injury and clinical negligence claims.

 Chris has represented a large number of claimants seeking damages for catastrophic injuries arising from spinal cord injury or traumatic brain injury.

-He has dealt with the issues arising under travel, issues concerning motor insurance and claims involving the Motor Insurers Bureau.
+He has dealt with accidents having a foreign element, issues concerning motor insurance and claims involving the Motor Insurers Bureau.
 Additionally, he has handled claims arising from accidents in the course of sporting activities, particularly motorcycle racing.

-Examples of Chris’ recent work include acting on claims for:
+Examples of Chris’ work include acting in claims for:

-• Spinal cord injuries sustained by a rear seat passenger in a motorcar struck from behind on the hard shoulder of a motorway, caused by an uninsured driver.
+- Spinal cord injuries (tetraplegia) sustained by a rear seat passenger in a motorcar struck from behind on the hard shoulder of a motorway, caused by an uninsured driver.

-• Spinal cord injuries suffered while competing in a motorcycle-racing event.
+- Spinal cord injuries (paraplegia) suffered while competing in a motorcycle-racing event.

-• Brain injury and a below-knee amputation of the leg following an accident at work.
+- Brain injury (dysexecutive syndrome) and a below-knee amputation of the leg following an accident at work.

-Chris is a member of the Law Society Personal Injury Panel as well as the Association of Personal Injury Lawyers, as a senior litigator.
+Chris is a member of the Association of Personal Injury Lawyers, with accreditation as a senior litigator.
 He is also listed in the Spinal Injury Association recommended list of solicitors, and the Headway recommended list of solicitors.